Turkey says Syria town about to fall as Islamic State advances

 Islamic State, an al Qaeda offshoot, has ramped up its offensive in recent days against the mainly Kurdish border town, despite being targeted by U.S.-led coalition air strikes aimed at halting its progress.

-“They are about 50 meters (55 yards) inside the southwest of the city,” Abdulrahman said.
+“They are about 50 meters inside the southwest of the city,” Abdulrahman said.

 An estimated 180,000 people have fled into Turkey from the Kobani region following the Islamic State advance.
 More than 2,000 Syrian Kurds including women and children were evacuated from the town after the latest fighting, a member of the Kurdish Democratic Union Party (PYD) said on Monday.